yumoxu/marge/README.md

   python src/sripts/build_marge_dataset_mn.py
   ```

-In our experiments, Marge trained on data from **Multi-News** yielded the best performance in query modeling.
+In our experiments, MaRGE trained on data from **Multi-News** yielded the best performance in query modeling.
 If you want to build training data from CNN/DM:
 1. Use the function `gathered_mp_dump_sentence_cnndm()` in the first step (otherwise, use the function `gathered_mp_dump_sentence_mn()` )
 2. Set `dataset='cnndm'` in the second step (otherwise, `dataset='mn'`)
 3. Use `build_marge_dataset_cnndm.py` instead for the last step

+**Question**: *What should I do if I want to use MaRGE on my own dataset?*

+**Answer**: start with building a customized data parser for your dataset at hand.
+The two existing parsers included in this project, `mn_parser.py` and `cnndm_parser.py`, can be found under `src/data`.
+You can write a new, structurally similar parser class, which can then be imported to the scripts introduced in this section to reuse the pipeline.
+For instance, in `dump_sentence_rouge_mp.py`, [this](https://github.com/yumoxu/marge/blob/be003cf9db8caed431b4d6717c903343e6713cda/src/scripts/dump_sentence_rouge_mp.py#L20) line now imports the parser for `MultiNewsParser`, but can be altered to any other parser added under `src/data` for your customized data.

 ## Model training